Renormalizability of nonlocal quantum gravity coupled to matter: Scalar-tensor model: power counting

-The conclusion is that the counterterms are in finite number, regardless of the choice for the field-space metric~\eq{de-field-co}.
-In particular, powers of $\ph$ higher than the ones already present in \eq{act-UV-gen} do not occur in the counterterms and the general model~\eqref{act-UV-gen} in $D=4$ dimensions is multiplicatively renormalizable (up to boundary and topological terms) if the potential has the form $V(\ph) = \sum_{k=0}^\ell \la_k \ph^k$ for a certain~$\ell$.
+The conclusion is that the counterterms are in finite number, regardless of the choice for the field-space metric~\eq{de-field-co}, and the model is power-counting renormalizable.
+Moreover, powers of $\ph$ higher than the ones already present in \eq{act-UV-gen} do not occur in the counterterms and a general model defined by the action~\eqref{1x} in $D=4$ dimensions with independent couplings is multiplicatively renormalizable (up to boundary and topological terms) if the potential has the form $V(\ph) = \sum_{k=0}^\ell \la_k \ph^k$ for a certain~$\ell$.
+In the case of the specific model considered here, the coefficients $a_{1,2,3,4}$, $b_{1,2,3,4,5}$ and $c_{1,2,3}$ of the UV action~\eqref{1x} are not independent (they depend on only a few free parameters $\alpha_{1,2,3,4}$; see~\eqref{act-UV-gen}).
+Therefore, although the model is power-counting renormalizable, it may not be multiplicatively renormalizable because the number of divergences is bigger than the one of free parameters in the action.
+This problem can be solved in the models with $n>0$, which, as we show in section \ref{SubSecD=4}, are power-counting super-renormalizable and can be made finite by the introduction of appropriate killer operators (see the discussion in section \ref{finite}).
+Alternatively, another possible solution might be to apply the technique used for nonlocal theories in~\cite{Tomboulis:1997gg,Modesto:2011kw,Modesto:2014lga}, as discussed in section \ref{secnew}.

 One of the central arguments in the proof of the power-counting renormalizability is the fact that the terms in the action that generate vertices with four derivatives cannot yield external scalar legs without derivatives.
 This hypothesis is true \emph{provided that the local subsidiary action does not have nonminimal terms}.
 However, if nonminimal terms are present in $\cL_{\loc}$, the hypothesis is violated and the theory is \emph{not} power-counting renormalizable; see Appendix~\ref{AppB}.
-The theory studied in \cite{Modesto:2022asj,Calcagni:2022tuz} does not have any such nonminimal terms.
+The theory studied in \cite{Modesto:2022asj,Calcagni:2022tuz} does not have any such nonminimal terms in $\cL_{\loc}$; at the same time, the full nonlocal action of the model generates the nonminimal terms required for renormalization, as it can be seen from Eq.~\eq{1x} and the above discussion.